Lesson 21: Functional Roles of Muscles

 - Prime Mover: gluteus maximus

-- Synergists: bicep femoris, semitendinosus, semimembranosus, posterior head of adductor magnus
+- Synergists: bicep femoris, semitendinosus, semimembranosus, and posterior head of adductor magnus

-- Antagonist: psoas, iliacus, tensor fascia latae, rectus femoris, anterior adductors, sartorius
+- Antagonist: psoas, iliacus, tensor fascia latae, rectus femoris, anterior adductors, and sartorius

 - Stabilizers: deep rotators of the hip (gemellus superior, gemellus inferior, obturator internus, obturator externus, and the quadratus femoris)

-- Fixators: intrinsic stabilization subsystem, rectus abdominis, obliques, quadratus lumborum, erector spinae
+- Fixators: intrinsic stabilization subsystem, rectus abdominis, obliques, quadratus lumborum, and erector spinae

 This Course Includes: